hejs22/SML/README.md

 Deleted connection to database from source files for obvious reasons.
 If you want to check how it works, click this link: https://stowarzyszeniemuzycznedb.web.app

+Also, raw code probably won't work on your PC, as it needs additional packages, not included in this repo.
+Whole directory with all packages would kill my internet.
+This code is just for preview, sorry.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.1.

 ## Development server